arinrohega/DE-Pipeline01-OnPremise/README.md

 ## Case Scenario
 The data consumers (stakeholders and end users) require a dataset to be delivered with the following conditions:

-- Frecuency: Daily
+- Frecuency: Daily 8:00am
-- Table Format: Flat Denormalized Table
+- Table Format: Delta (parquet) Flat Denormalized
 - Environment: On-Premise
 - Source: OLTP database